Ever stood in the yarn aisle, staring at labels like they're written in a secret code?

 Dye Lot: Consistency is Key

 Dye lot numbers ensure color consistency.
-Always buy enough yarn from the same dye lot to avoid color variations in your project.
+Always buy enough of the same yarn from the same dye lot to avoid color variations in your project.
+Due to variations in dye processes, even yarns with the same name can differ in hue, which could lead to noticeable differences when multiple skeins are used together.
+Consulting with local yarn shops can help ensure color consistency.

 The last thing we want is weird color patches in the blanket your crocheted for grandma!